vectordotdev/vector/website/content/en/highlights/2021-08-24-vector-aggregator.md

 ## Looking Forward

-Our next steps involve improving the out of the box experience and reducing the configuration required to aggregate events from a number of common sources.
-We also are looking to provide a better experience integrating load balancing across multiple Aggregators with additional work on the bundled HAProxy.
+Our next steps involve improving the out-of-the-box experience and reducing the configuration required to aggregate events from a number of common sources.
+We are also looking to provide a better experience integrating load balancing across multiple Aggregators with additional work on the bundled HAProxy installation.

 [discord]: https://discord.gg/Ywcq9cWEPE
 [sources.vector]: /docs/reference/configuration/sources/vector/